AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 The sections below describe how to enable data sharing from Experience Platform to Audience Manager and how to use Experience Platform segments in Audience Manager.

 ### Enable data sharing from Experience Platform to Audience Manager {#enable-aep-to-aam-data}

+>[!IMPORTANT]
+>
+> This section describes the legacy segment sharing integration from Experience Platform to Audience Manager.
+You can now set up this integration without support from Adobe Customer representatives.
+For more information, read <INSERT LINK TO NEW DESTINATION DOC>

 >[!NOTE]
 >